cgrail/about/README.md

 # Talks from Christian Grail

-Christian is a Development Architect at SAP in Germany.
+Christian Grail is a Development Architect at SAP in Germany.
 With the SAP Design team he works on frontrunner projects in the Enterprise space.

 ![Christian Grail - Development Architect at SAP](photos/christian-grail.jpg)

+You can connect with him on [linkedin.com/in/cgrail](https://www.linkedin.com/in/cgrail/)

+Or you can follow him on [twitter.com/cgrail](https://twitter.com/cgrail)

 ## 2018